Intended parents holding a newborn baby after a successful surrogacy journey, symbolizing the value of surrogacy investment.

 Whatever brought you here, one practical question almost always comes up early: how much does surrogacy cost?

-In 2025 (and going into 2026), a complete surrogacy journey in the United States typically costs between $140,000 and $180,000—though in high-demand states like California, total budgets often exceed $200,000.
+In 2026, a complete surrogacy journey in the United States typically costs between $140,000 and $180,000—though in high-demand states like California, total budgets often exceed $200,000.
 That figure reflects the total investment required to bring a baby home—not just the surrogate’s payment.

 Surrogacy costs include surrogate compensation, IVF and medical care, agency coordination, legal work, insurance, and additional expenses such as travel and maternity allowances.
 Understanding how these pieces fit together can make the process feel far more manageable.